PhD Thesis

 In the event that PhD theses are subject to confidentiality clauses, all proposed board members must sign a statement binding them to non-disclosure of the content.

 No more than two members from the same higher education institution or organization shall be eligible to sit on a thesis examination board (Universidad Politécnica de Madrid, Instituto IMDEA Software, CSIC and Inria Sophia Antipolis – Méditerranée are considered as the same institution).
 Student's supervisors or tutor cannot belong to the examination board.
-A member that meets any of the criteria for abstention established in article 28 of Act 30/1992 shall not be eligible to sit on a board.
+A member that meets any of the criteria for abstention established in article 23 of Act 40/2015 shall not be eligible to sit on a board.

+The external experts who draw up the thesis reports may form part of the examining board.
 Higher education academic staff shall be eligible to sit on PhD thesis boards even if they are on leave, retired, or on special services or secondment, in which case they are considered to be members of the higher education institution where they are serving at the time.
 Retired faculty members shall be considered as members of the higher education institution at which they were serving before retirement.

 The UPM will cover the travel expenses of the board members who are resident in Spain.
 Therefore, it will not cover the travel expenses from abroad of any of the board members, except if the PhD student opts for the International Doctor distinction, in which case it will cover the travel expenses from abroad of only one member of the board.